Concordat of 1801

-Napoleon and the Pope both found the Concordat useful.
-Similar arrangements were made with the Church in territories controlled by Napoleon, especially Italy and Germany.
+Bonaparte and the Pope both found the Concordat useful.
+Similar arrangements were made with the Church in territories controlled by France, especially Italy and Germany.

 History

-During the French Revolution, the National Assembly had taken Church properties and issued the Civil Constitution of the Clergy, which made the Church a department of the State, effectively removing it from papal authority.
-At the time, the nationalized Gallican Church was the official church of France, but it was essentially Catholicism.
+During the Revolution, the National Assembly had taken Church properties and issued the Civil Constitution of the Clergy, which made the Church a department of the state, effectively removing it from papal authority.
+At the time, the nationalised Gallican Church was the official church of France, but it was essentially Catholicism.
 The Civil Constitution caused hostility among the Vendeans towards the change in the relationship between the Catholic Church and the French government.
 Subsequent laws abolished the traditional Gregorian calendar and Christian holidays.

 The Concordat was drawn up by a commission with three representatives from each party.
 Napoleon Bonaparte, who was First Consul of the French Republic at the time, appointed Joseph Bonaparte, his brother, Emmanuel Crétet, a counselor of state, and Étienne-Alexandre Bernier, a doctor in theology.
 Pope Pius VII appointed Cardinal Ercole Consalvi, Cardinal Giuseppe Spina, archbishop of Corinth, and his theological adviser, Father Carlo Francesco Maria Caselli.
 The French bishops, whether still abroad or returned to their own country, had no part in the negotiations.
 The concordat as finally arranged practically ignored them.

-While the Concordat restored some ties to the papacy, it was largely in favor of the state; it wielded greater power vis-à-vis the Pope than previous French regimes had, and church lands lost during the Revolution were not returned.
+While the Concordat restored some ties to the papacy, it was largely in favour of the state; it wielded greater power vis-à-vis the Pope than previous French regimes had, and church lands lost during the Revolution were not returned.
 Napoleon took a utilitarian approach to the role of religion.
-He could now win favor with French Catholics while also controlling Rome in a political sense.
+He could now win favour with French Catholics while also controlling Rome in a political sense.
 Napoleon once told his brother Lucien in April 1801, "Skillful conquerors have not got entangled with priests.
 They can both contain them and use them."
 As a part of the Concordat, he presented another set of laws called the Organic Articles.